Kotlin/kotlinx.serialization/docs/json.md

 However, the default plugin-generated serializer requires details to be a separate JSON object and that's not what we want.

-To mitigate that, we can write our own serializer that leverages the fact that it can only be used with `Json` format
+To mitigate that, write an own serializer that uses the fact that it works only with the `Json` format:

 ```kotlin
 object UnknownProjectSerializer : KSerializer<UnknownProject> {